Climate and environment

 Systematic environmental management is an integral part of INA’s business policy, and all INA’s segments, which have actual or potential significant impact on the environment, have certified environmental management systems in accordance with ISO 14001 standard.

 Preserving biodiversity is one of our core values.
 For every new procedure that requires an environmental impact assessment, an Environmental impact study is made, which describes all aspects of the environment and possible impacts on the environment as well as on the bioecological characteristics and all environmental protection measures are prescribed.
-During 2015, we created a database of all sites in order to identify those that are located in sensitive areas of biodiversity (geographically and legally defined area which is protected in order to preserve the biological and landscape diversity, including NATURA 2000), culturally sensitive area (place which is protected for their cultural or recreational value) and water-sensitive area (the area from the list of the Ramsar Convention and dry areas).
-In E&P BD three sites were identified as sensitive areas of biodiversity and water, and biodiversity action plans were made for exploitation fields Kalinovac, Stružec and Gola.
+We created a database of all sites to identify those that are in sensitive areas of biodiversity (geographically and legally defined area which is protected to preserve the biological and landscape diversity, including NATURA 2000), culturally sensitive area (place which is protected for their cultural or recreational value) and water-sensitive area (the area from the list of the Ramsar Convention and dry areas).